jnmaloof/TomatoInternsBioinf/TIDifferentialExpreesion.md

 Yesterday we finished by running SamBam2counts.R to determine the number of counts per gene.
 Login to Rstudio Server (point the browser on your laptop to 128.196.142.XXX:8787, *replacing* XXX with the correct digits for your atmosphere instance).

 ### Getting started
 It is best to keep a script of your commands in R.  This serves as a record of what you have done and makes it easier to correct mistakes.
 To start a new script, click "File>New>Rscript" in the Rstudio window.
 As you work through today's exercise, type the commands into your new R script.
-You can execute each line, or a selection of lines, by typeing ctrl-enter or cmd-enter.
+You can execute each line, or a selection of lines, by typing Ctrl-enter or Cmd-enter.
 You can save your script by choosing "File>Save" from the Rstudio menu, or clicking on the disk drive icon.

 ### Summarizing counts
 The results of this analysis should be present in an object called results.
 We can examine the beginning of the file by using `head()` and get a summary with `summary()`